Why should cats be indoors?

 How to keep your indoor cat entertained

-It is quite possible for an indoor cat to be a happy cat.
+An indoor cat can be a happy cat.
 Below are some suggestions on ensuring your indoor cat remains entertained and happy.

 Build a cat enclosure: